rimproverato/census_map/README.md

 ## Challenges

-I had a *Naan* object which i had to delete manually
+I had a *NaNs* object which i had to delete manually

 ### Resources